impactwallet/impact-wallet/README.md

 https://user-images.githubusercontent.com/111051624/226104037-2f37d9b4-ac42-4436-9c09-a77dd766d1a7.mp4

-3) Watch details what happens after investing money
+3) The money was invested.
+Watch details.